jteijema/ASReview-experimental-models/README.md

 model, particularly effective for tasks involving large vocabularies and rich text data.

+Spacy: Uses en_core_web_md model from Spacy to extract features from text data.

 ## Installation

 To install this plugin, use one of the following method: